 "Bullying is defined as deliberately hurtful behaviour, repeated over a period of time, where it is difficult for those being bullied to defend themselves.
 It can take many forms, but the three main types are physical (e.g. hitting, kicking, theft), verbal (e.g. name calling, racist remarks) or indirect (e.g. spreading rumours, excluding someone from social groups).
 [DfEE Circular 10/95]

 Bullying is not tolerated at Whitehill.
-The Anti-Bullying Policy explains in detail our procedures and response to bullying.
-Children and parents can be assured that having drawn attention to their concerns, they will be carefully investigated and if substantiated, acted upon.
+The Anti-Bullying Policy explains our procedures and response to bullying.